Wernjie0713/marrybrown_etl/Logbook/3-12 work.md

 4. **Streaming is King:** Direct in-memory streaming eliminates disk I/O bottleneck for both small and large tables
 5. **Idempotent by Design:** Delete-before-insert pattern ensures safe re-runs with no duplicates, making interrupted loads recoverable without manual cleanup
 6. **Measure, Don't Assume:** "Obvious" optimizations (larger batches) can backfire.
 Always measure performance before and after changes.
 Table width matters for batch sizing.
+7. **Go Native or Go Home:** Hybrid approaches (Polars→Pandas conversion) negate performance benefits.
+Full migration to a new library is worth the extra effort for true gains.
+8. **Trust the Source, Not the Sample:** For ETL, explicit schemas from the source database beat type inference from data samples.
+Production data has mixed types, nulls, and edge cases that break inference-based approaches.